 These number cards are included in my Dinosaur Pack.
 I use them for teaching one-to-one correspondence, number recognition, matching numbers to quantities, and playing maths games, eg. “I spy with my little eye number that is one more/less than.. or greater/less than..”.

 Sequencing cards with flowers fit the nature of a 3-year-old girl just perfectly.
 You can grab this free printable from our Resource Library here.

 Example of greater than.. less than exercise with color beads – extension to activities from the Shiller Math curriculum.

 Here is what we did to extend this activity as the children were exploring shape properties and specifications.

-Children also enjoyed observing colors of shadows the colorful shapes dropped on the concrete in the sun.
+Children also enjoyed observing the colors of shadows and the colorful shapes dropped on the concrete in the sun.